Indre-V/animation-quiz/README.md

 ### Landing View

 The quiz is built on one page to get the best performance.
 The first page consists of quiz name, welcome message, username field, difficulty levels and start button.
 All the buttons have hover effect and level buttons have active color as well.
-Username and Difficulty Levels are required fields in oder to proceed to the next part of the quiz.
+Username and Difficulty Levels are required fields in order to proceed to the next part of the quiz.
 Once they are selected, questions from API are fetched based on the difficulty level.
-For consistency purposes, home screen is the same accross all devices.
+For consistency purposes, home screen is the same across all devices.

 <details><summary><b>Landing View Large Screen</b></summary>